go-rillas/subprocess/README.md

 ## Usage

-subprocess exposes two public functions and a public struct with standard output, standard error, and exit status code response data from system executable calls.
+subprocess exposes two public functions and a public struct with standard output, standard error, and exit status code response data from executable files that can be called on the command line.
 [Full API documentation is available on GoDoc](https://godoc.org/github.com/pygz/subprocess).

-**NOTE**: The subprocess library does not currently support automated shell escaping of strings that are used for execution of system commands.  _These commands have the potential to do significant harm_.
-Please understand these concepts and how to avoid problems before you use this library, particularly if you intend to open your application to command definitions at runtime by untrusted sources.
-The [Python `shlex.quote` documentation](https://docs.python.org/3.6/library/shlex.html#shlex.quote) is a good place to start.

 ### Import `subprocess` into your source files